Professional Judgment (PJ)

 Students residing off-campus who incur reasonable housing costs in excess of our estimates may be able to request an adjustment to see if a COA adjustment is possible.
 The maximum allowable amount is up to $600 for undergraduate and up to $1,000 for graduate or professional students per month, as applicable.

 OSFA generally does not consider COA increases for medical expenses as there is already an allowance for them built in to the standard cost.
 Typically, medical expenses are part of the need-analysis calculation on the FAFSA.
-However, in the event additional medical expenses can be considered in the COA, only Explanation of Benefits (EOB) statements will be accepted as documentation.
+In the event a student has an extenuating circumstance related to medical expenses, the student should contact the Office of Student Financial Aid to determine if the costs can be considered and what documentation is required.
 OSFA will not increase the COA for co-pays or any portion of an elective procedure.

 One-time Professional Licensing or Certification